A default system with overspilling contagion: Default models with interacting intensities: the Markovian approach

+Every component of the system (that is, debtor) $k\in\N$ has a single transition time, which is from $0$ to $1$, which is interpreted as the default time:

-\begin{rem} We observe that with the above specification, only one default can occur at a time and the default state is absorbing for all debtors.
-We shall keep these features in our extension. \end{rem}
+\begin{rem} \begin{enumerate} \item We say that debtor $k$ is in the default state, when the process $\Y$ is in any state $\mathbf x \in I$ satisfying $x(k)=1$. \item We observe that with the specification in (\ref{q}), only one default event can occur at a time and for any debtor, its default state is absorbing, in the sense that no coordinate of the process $\Y$ can be reversed from 1 to 0.
+We shall keep these features in our extension. \end{enumerate} \end{rem}